 You may hear a motor sound coming from the engine compartment while system checks are being performed immediately after starting the engine or while driving.
 This is normal.

 Chevrolet Sonic.
-Remote Keyless Entry (RKE) System
+Cooling System